visualitypl/kamal-workshops-app/README.md

 ### 3 Setup deploy.yml

-We will need to edit:
+We will need to set:

 - service (name of the app: blog-space)
 - image (#{Docker Hub username from the companion app}/#{name of the app})
 - servers (IP from the companion app)
-- proxy (with hostname)
+- proxy (hostname)
 - registry (username: #{Docker Hub username from the companion app})
 - env (clear, secret)
 - accessories